 Antenna has therefore developed the WataTest, a non-toxic and inexpensive reagent, to allow producers to check the concentration, and to proceed to the dilution required accordingly.

-The WataTest can aslo check the quality of the active chlorine concentration in NaOCl, HTH, NaDCC and bleach.
+The WataTest can also check the quality of the active chlorine concentration in NaOCl, HTH, NaDCC and bleach.

-1) a sufficient amount of chlorine was added to the water to inactivate most of the bacteria and viruses that cause diarrheal disease;
+1) a sufficient amount of chlorine was added to the water to inactivate most of the bacteria and viruses that cause diarrhoeal disease;

 2) the water is protected from recontamination during transport to the home, and during storage of water in the household.
 Because the presence of free residual chlorine in drinking water indicates the likely absence of disease-causing organisms, it is used as one measure of the degree of safety of drinking water.